Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: Ground-HST amplitude transformations

 In reality, none of the assumptions from above hold, and the level at which Equation~\eqref{eq:AZ/AX} deviates from the actual ratio is difficult to estimate.
 Note that Equation~\eqref{eq:AZ/AX} depends only on $b$, while $b$ is highly degenerate with $zp$.
 In other words, there is a range of $b$ values that is consistent with the mean magnitude transformation (through degeneracy with $zp$) and significantly changes the amplitude ratio transformation.

 Here we choose to use a different method, which relies on the empirical observation that for a given Cepheid the amplitude is a decreasing function of the observed wavelength \citep{Fernie1979,Klagyivik2009}.
 In Figure~\ref{fig:AYoAV} we show $A^{Y}/A^{V}$ for the filters $Y=BVIJHK$, as calibrated in Appendix~\ref{sec:amp_rat}, as a function of $1/\lambda$, where $\lambda$ is the effective wavelength of filter $Y$ \citep[obtained from the SVO filter profile service;][]{Rodrigo2020}\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}.
-We use $\lambda=0.443,0.554,0789,1.235,1.662,2.159\,\mu \rm{m}$ for $Y=BVIJHK$ and $\lambda=0.539,0.813,1.544\,\mu \rm{m}$ for $Z=$F555W,F814W,F160W.}.
+We use $\lambda=0.443,0.554,0789,1.235,1.662,2.159\,\mu \rm{m}$ for $Y=BVIJHK$ and $\lambda=0.539,0.813,1.544\,\mu \rm{m}$ for $Z=$$F555W$,$F814W$,$F160W$.}.
 The motivation to use $1/\lambda$ is the linear relation that is obtained in the optical and the UV bands \citep{Fernie1979,Klagyivik2009}.
 As can be seen in the figure, the function $A^{Y}/A^{V}$ is super-linear with $1/\lambda$, such that estimating $A^{555}/A^{V}$ by interpolating between the $V$ and $B$ bands is expected to overestimate the ratio, while extrapolating with the $I$ and the $V$ bands is expected to underestimate the ratio.
 We can therefore bound $A^{555}/A^{V}$ between these two estimates.
 A similar bound can be obtained for $A^{160}/A^{H}$ ($A^{814}/A^{I}$) by considering $A^{Y}/A^{H}$ ($A^{Y}/A^{I}$), interpolation with the $J$ ($J$) band, and extrapolation with the $K$ ($V$) band.
-Because F555W, F814W and F160W are close to the $V$, $I$ and $H$ band, respectively, our choice of using $1/\lambda$ (instead of $\lambda$, for example) has a small effect on our results.
+Because $F555W$, $F814W$ and $F160W$ are close to the $V$, $I$ and $H$ band, respectively, our choice of using $1/\lambda$ (instead of $\lambda$, for example) has a small effect on our results.

 The results of the interpolations (extrapolations) with